GMT-458-Web-GIS/geogame-bssaglam/README.md

 These event handlers are key in controlling the user interaction with the game, allowing them to check answers, skip questions, and navigate through the stages of each clue.

+## Closure Benefits
+### Managing Game State
+* Closures help maintain and update the game state (like currentClueIndex, score, round, and currentStage) throughout the game without having to pass these variables explicitly between functions.

+### Storing Feedback and Sound Preferences
+* Closures also help in maintaining persistent feedback or sound across different parts of the game.